Marc Winner, former tanning salon owner, sentenced to 13 years in rape case

 "You're putting an innocent man in jail," he told Judge Carol Howard.

-The sentencing hearing began around 3 p.m. and featured emotional statements, including from three women who have accused Winner of rape.
+The sentencing hearing began around 3 p.m. and featured emotional statements, including from three women who have accused Winner of rape, including the victim in this case.
+Known as J.B. during the trial, afterward she emerged from anonymity and asked to be identified.

+"I absolutely knew one day we would get justice.
+I knew it.
+I always knew it," Justine Bour said after the sentencing.

-The victim in the case, known during trial as J.B., testified that in July of 2009, Winner gave her alcohol and cocaine and then sexually assaulted her at his West Loop condo.
+In the trial Bour testified that in July of 2009, Winner gave her alcohol and cocaine and then sexually assaulted her at his West Loop condo.
 At one point she said she called her sister to tell her Winner was going to rape her.

-Following the trial, J.B. emerged from anonymity and asked to be identified.

 "Having the opportunity to read the victim impact statement was very relieving and I thought it would be much more difficult, but once you get in there and you're reading it to him, it's-I almost wished it were longer.
 It was really a great thing to be able to read it in court," Bour said.

+At the sentencing hearing, Bour spoke of the night of the assault.

+"I'll never forget sobbing as you were raping me and hearing you tell me to shut up.
+I'll never forget running as fast as I could barefoot down Madison Street with you in pursuit," she told the court.

-ABC7 was allowed to record audio of Tuesday's hearing, which began with testimony from another accuser, Lesley Barton, who said Winner drugged and raped her in 2001.
-Winner later pleaded guilty to misdemeanor battery in this case.
+ABC7 was allowed to record audio of Tuesday's hearing, which began with testimony from two other accusers: Lesley Barton, who said Winner drugged and raped her in 2001 and another woman identified only by her initials "M.T."

+"Marc didn't care when I told him no. Fighting him to let me go, he raped me anyway," M.T. said.

 Winner had been facing three other rape cases, but as part of an agreement to allow the victim impact statements from that accuser to be read, prosecutors dropped two of those cases.
 Winner now faces one pending rape trial, and could receive additional prison time.